morkonrad/graphcl/runtime/README.md

   6. cmake --build . --config Release

 For Windows, Visual Studio 2017 is a minimal tested version.
 For Linux it's tested with GCC 9.3 and Clang 9.0.
 In general, it needs a compiler that supports C++17.
-After succesfull build you can call unit tests to check if they pass:
- 1. cd /clDriver
- 2. ctest

 How to use it ?
 ----------------